Hebden, North Yorkshire: History

 Lead mining on Grassington Moor became important in the 18th century, and as a result of the mines' success, a number of the mine owners promoted the provision of the Grassington to Pateley Bridge turnpike road, which was begun in 1760 and provided an all-weather route across the moors for wagons.
 From the early 19th century Hebden was a dormitory village for some miners, contributing to the population rising to more than 500 in the 1830s.
 In the early 1850s profitable mines were established in the parish to the north of the village on veins associated with Grassington Moor, which helped sustain the population.
-Although activity continued sporadically into the last decade of the century, the accessible ore was largely exhausted by 1865, and the population declined to a low of 199 in 1901.
+Although some activity continued until 1888, the accessible ore was largely exhausted by 1865, and the population declined to a low of 199 in 1901.

 As the Hebden Trust Lords shared the mineral royalties, the mines brought prosperity which gave rise to the remodelling and redevelopment of much of the village.
 Green Terrace, which includes the old post office, was built in the 1870s, and Main Street was transformed from a back lane into the high street.
 The village school, with working clock and bell tower, was built in 1874, and the Methodist Chapel was rebuilt in 1876 to front onto Main Street.
 The stone-built Ibbotson Institute, now the community hall, was completed in 1903.

 The coming of the Yorkshire Dales Railway to Threshfield in 1902 opened up Hebden as a destination for day visitors and holiday makers.
 A purpose-built timber guest house was opened in 1909 at the south end of the village by the Co-operative Holiday Association, founded by Thomas Arthur Leonard.
 It passed into private hands in 1960, and continued as a holiday centre until 1990, mainly catering for school parties.
 It was demolished in 2016 and replaced with a private residence.